Maurice Graham Henry on French and

 October 22, 2007

-The French Laundry: the 2006 review by Francis Bown
+The French Laundry: reviewed by Francis Bown

 "The meaning of the superlative has been undermined